.45 GAP: Development

 The .45 GAP has the same diameter as the .45 ACP pistol cartridge but is slightly shorter, and uses a small-pistol primer instead of the large-pistol primer most commonly used in .45 ACP ammunition.
 Originally, the maximum bullet weight of the .45 GAP was 200 gr.
 In order to provide terminal ballistics that matched the standard 230 gr .45 ACP loads, the .45 GAP was designed to operate at a higher standard pressure—roughly equivalent to the higher pressures found in .45 ACP "+P" rounds.
 Since the .45 GAP has a much smaller cartridge volume than the .45 ACP, the desired pressure and resulting velocity needed to be achieved through powder selection alone.
-Later development concluded that the .45 GAP could also fire 230 gr projectiles, as does the .45 ACP; though this pushes the .45 GAP cartridge to its limits.
+Later development concluded that the .45 GAP can also fire 230 gr projectiles, as does the .45 ACP; though this pushes the .45 GAP cartridge to its limits.

 Glock .45 GAP pistols

 The full-size Glock 37 pistol was introduced by Glock to use the .45 GAP cartridge and was followed by the compact Glock 38 and the subcompact Glock 39.
 Glock's .45 GAP–sized pistols use the same frame as their 9×19mm/.40 S&W/.357 SIG line of pistols.
-The slide is slightly wider to accommodate the larger diameter .45 cal round and is flush with the frame.
+The slide is slightly wider to accommodate the larger diameter .45 round and is flush with the frame.
 Magazines for the .45 GAP are of the same dimensions as those of the 9×19mm/.40 S&W/.357 SIG line of pistols.